Introduction to X-Ray Computed Tomography

 Comparison of Medical CT and industrial X-ray CT

-There is a big difference between medical and industrial X-ray CT scannings.
+There is a big difference between medical and industrial X-ray CT scans.

 In medical X-ray CT scanning for inspection, an X-ray source and an X-ray detector move with spiral rotation around a person and take sliced images (tomographic images) to generate 360-degree images.
-Mostly, a person will have difficulty rotating by oneself while medical X-ray CT scanning unlike an object of industrial X-ray CT scanning.
+Typically, a person cannot rotate themselves during a medical CT scan, unlike an object in an industrial CT scanner.
 The CT scanning method with spiral rotation is referred to as Helical CT.

 Meanwhile, in industrial X-ray CT, an object under inspection rotates to produce 3D images.
 Industrial CT scanning generally keeps the X-ray source and detector fixed, and an object is rotated to collect tomographic images.
 In the industrial CT scan system, fan-beam CT and cone-beam CT scanners are used depending on the spread angle of the X-ray beam.

-As of fan-beam CT scanner, X-rays are spread out in a fan shape.
+With fan-beam CT scanners, X-rays are spread out in a fan shape.
 The fan-beam CT scanner can achieve high resolution and are widely used for versatile, high-resolution CT scanning system.

 In other types of cone-beam CT scanners, X-rays are spread out in a conical shape.
 The cone-beam CT system is popular in industrial divisions since the cone-beam scanner can reconstruct 3D volume data (slice data) with a single rotation.